aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 You can extend them to include your own models, and yet have all other known fields parsed along the way.

+!!! tip "For Mypy users, we only allow type override for fields where payload is injected e.g. `detail`, `body`, etc."

 **EventBridge example**

 === "extending_builtin_models.py"